ethz-asl/dynablox/README.md

 # Setup

+There is a [docker image](https://hub.docker.com/repository/docker/zhangkin/dynablox/general) available for this package.
+Check the usage in the dockerhub page.

 ## Installation

 * **Note on Versioning:** This package was developed using Ubuntu 20.04 using ROS Noetic.
 Other versions should also work but support can not be guaranteed.